jcarswell/hris-integration/source/development/index.rst

       python -m pip install -U -r requirements.txt

-4. If you will be updating documentation you will also need to install the dev requirments
+4. If you will be updating documentation you will also need to install the dev requirements

     .. code-block::